ATO & Tax Debt

 This is the part most articles skip.
 Specialist lending costs more than mainstream lending.
 The rate is higher.
 Many of these products charge a risk fee instead of lenders mortgage insurance (LMI - the fee banks normally charge buyers with small deposits).
 That risk fee grows with your loan-to-value ratio, or LVR - how much of the property's value you are borrowing - and with how your income is verified.

 You will also generally need more equity - the part of your home you own outright.
-On these pathways, lending often tops out around 80% of the property value.
+On these options, lending often tops out around 80% of the property value.
 It can sit lower again where income is proved through alt doc paperwork (proving income without full tax returns).
 The very high loan-to-value options advertised for clean files largely disappear once tax debt enters the picture.

 A quick example of the shape.
 Say your home could be worth $700,000 and your current loan is $480,000.
 Lending up to 80% of the value would mean up to $560,000.
 That could leave room to refinance and pay out a tax debt of up to $80,000 in one move - if the lender's policy and your income support it.
 Nothing is promised.
 It just shows why equity matters so much on these files.